lducas/Cyclotomic-QISVP-Effective/README.md

 The article is available in this repository <https://github.com/lducas/Cyclotomic-QISVP-Effective/blob/master/article.pdf> and on the IACR eprint <https://eprint.iacr.org/2019/234>.

+### Acknowledgments

+This work was supported by a Veni Innovational Research Grant from NWO under project number 639.021.645, by the European Union Horizon 2020 Research and Innovation Program Grant 780701 (PROMETHEUS) and the ERC Advanced Investigator Grant 740972 (AL- GSTRONGCRYPTO

 ## Usage
 ```
 > python3 experiment.py --help